Hatefest in Tennessee

 Table service was the least of Gissing's problems.
 Croton may have been "unsurpassed in salubrity" back in 700 B.C., but Gissing came down with malaria

 Travellers were tough in those days.
 I'm ashamed of myself for grumbling about a few bug bites.

-I can't leave Gissing without quoting Dorothy Parker's lines.
+I can't leave Gissing without quoting Dorothy Parker's lines

 My father, whose knowledge on such matters is exhaustive, thinks the poet from Sonya's party [i.e. in Yuri Trifonov's 1976 novel The House on the Embankment] was likely a composite sketch, but his convention-flouting quip "where's the bathroom" was a clear homage to Gavrila Derzhavin.

 , but couldn't find a bathroom reference.
 "What did Derzhavin have to do with bathrooms?"
 I asked Diary readers plaintively.